Who We Are

 It is also the main presenting venue for Borderlines Film Festival, the largest Rural Film Festival in the UK.
 Annually, The Courtyard hosts many local community companies as part of its programme of work.
 Including X-entricity, Hereford Musical Theatre Company, Hereford Pantomime Society, Hereford Academy of Dance, The Gilbert & Sullivan Society and many more.

-The Courtyard runs a very successful bar and catering operation.
+The Courtyard runs a very successful food and drink operation.
 They provide high-quality, locally-sourced and produced food in an attractive setting.
 Many customers choose to eat in the Café Bar prior to a show or film.
 Others appreciate the light, open space as a place to enjoy lunch with their friends.

 The Courtyard is open to the public Monday – Saturday from 10am.
 Pop by anytime to wander around, have a bite in the Café Bar, muse over the open exhibitions, browse our shop stocked by local makers, join in a dance workshop or, of course, experience spectacular film and sensational live shows.